 All these categories except Other refer to hits in miRBase.
 For hits on mirBase sequences we distinguish between where on the sequences the tags match.
 The mirBase sequences may have up to two mature micro RNAs annotated.
 We refer to a mature miRNA that is located closer (or equally close) to the 5' end than to the 3' end as 'Mature 5''.
 A mature miRNA that is located closer to the 3' end is referred to as 'Mature 3''.
 Exact means that the tag matches exactly to the annotated mature 5' or 3' region; Sub means that the observed tag is shorter than the annotated mature 5' or mature 3'; super means that the observed tag is longer than the annotated mature 5' or mature 3'.
 The combination sub/super means that the observed tag extends the annotation in one end and is shorter at the other end.
+Precursor means that the tag matches on a mirBase sequence, but outside of the annotated mature region(s).
+The Other category is for hits in the other resources (the information about resource is also shown in the output).
 The Other category is for hits elsewhere on mirBase sequences (that is, outside any annotated mature regions) or hits in the other resources (the information about resource is also shown in the output).